veracity/veracity-documentation/sections/dataplatform/mms/accesscontrol.md

 - Can evaluate ruleset.
 - Can view standard.

+**Edit standard**
+- Veracity needs to onboard the users that have access to edit and publish the standard.
+- Different users can have access to edit and publsih different part of the standard, based on selected technology.

 ## Tenant manager
 Tenant managers must be added by Onboarding team, contact (mail: support@veracity.com)
 - Can access all assets with admin rights.
 - Can create new portfolio.
 - Can delete portfolio.
-- Can update standard.
-- Can publish new version of standard.

 ## Query for permissions